Your Black Muslim Bakery: Yusuf Bey rape trial

 Bey's detractors—notably East Bay Express journalist Chris Thompson—accused him of cultism, corruption, and antisemitism.
 Many accusations of physical and sexual abuse, including rape and incest, and which were sustained by DNA evidence, were made against Bey, culminating in felony charges which were pending at the time of his death.

 On September 19, 2002, Bey turned himself in to Oakland Police when a warrant was issued for his arrest, charged with 27 counts in the alleged rapes of four girls under the age of 14.
 The cases were pending trial into the following year.
 The oldest allegation was that, beginning twenty years earlier, he serially raped through coercion a preteen girl who, as a ten-year-old, came under foster care of Bey and his wife Nora.
 Bey died of cancer in October 2003 at age 67 while the first case was awaiting trial.

 Second-generation controversies

 Waajid Bey

 Following the death of Yusuf Bey in 2003, Waajid Aliawaad Bey became chief executive officer of YBMB.
 In March 2004, at age 51, Waajid disappeared for several months, until the discovery of his badly decomposed body in a shallow grave off Skyline Blvd. in the Oakland Hills.
 He was determined to be the victim of a homicide.

 Antar Bey

 YBMB was then taken over by Yusuf Bey's son, Antar Bey.
-At age 23 on October 25, 2005, Antar was in turn shot to death in what police believe to have been a failed carjacking while he was stopped to get gas on Martin Luther King Jr. Way, near 55th Street.
+At age 23 on October 25, 2005, Antar was shot to death in what police believe to have been a failed carjacking while he was stopped to get gas on Martin Luther King Jr. Way, near 55th Street.
 On December 14, 2007, Alfonza Phillips III was sentenced to life imprisonment for his murder.
 Another son, Yusuf Bey IV, took over YBMB in October 2005.